etdev/algorithms/notes.md

 The parent relation in BFS is interesting; it describes the tree of discovery with the initial search node as the root of the tree.
 The vertex that discovered vertex `i` is stored in `parents[i]`

+The tree of discovery radiates from the source node, and goes one hop at a time, which means that there can't be a quicker path to a node than the one through the tree of discovery.

+**The discovery relation found by BFS defines the shortest unweighted path between two vertices.**

+### Applications of Breadth-first search

+1. Finding the shortest path between two nodes in an unweighted graph
+2. Finding the length of this path for a given pair of nodes

+BFS also just provides an efficient way to visit each node in a graph once, and if necessary do some kind of processing on each of them.

+So how do you actually find the shortest path?